point85/OEE-Designer/README.md

 * Operator Mobile:  iOS and Android applications for manual entry of equipment events

 In addition, two GUI test applications assist in the development of an OEE solution:
-* HTTP requester and message publisher
+* Tester:  a GUI application for testing data sources
-* Front end GUI for a data collector
+* Collector UI: a front-end GUI for a data collector

 For more information about the Designer and other OEE applications, please refer to the *Point85 OEE User Guide* in the docs folder.
 A getting started tutorial, *Point85 OEE Getting Started Guide*, is also available in the docs folder.
 In addition, a document in this folder titled *PackML and Point85 OEE* describes a possible implementation the Point85 Overall Equipment Effectiveness (OEE) solution for equipment with a PackML interface.